Saturday, March 7, 2020

 St. Kate's Empty Bowl Making Workshops are open to ALL.
 Students, faculty, staff, administration, alumnae, family and friends.
 No previous experience is needed and you are encouraged to attend multiple workshops to glaze, make more bowls and bring more friends.
 Classes or groups can schedule private workshops.
 For more information or questions, please contact firstname.lastname@example.org or Monica Rudquist at email@example.com

-Workshops are led by St Kate's Clay Club members, a group of dedicated clay makers including students, alumnae, staff and faculty.
+Workshops are led by students in the Ceramics Service Learning classes as well as members of the St. Kate's Clay Club, a group of dedicated clay makers that includes students, alumnae, staff and faculty.
 Beyond making bowls, the workshops will include information about the history of Empty Bowls, empty bowls projects across the country and other ways art and social practice are being realized in the United States.
 Information about Open Arms and the dietary needs of those with Aids, HIV and Cancer will also be provided.

 St. Kate's Empty Bowls Soup Socials are held twice during the academic year in The Catherine G. Murphy Gallery.
 Soup Socials open to both the campus community and the public.
 Guest are served a bowl of soup and can select a bowl to keep as a reminder of those they have helped and those who are still in need.